 Here are a few of the easiest, cost-free stress coping mechanisms that we recommend:

-- Take care of your physical body: exercise and eat well.
 Your body is where you live, 24/7!
 When your body is in an unhealthy state, your brain’s not working optimally because it’s not getting the best nutrients to run most efficiently!
 Since the brain is the basis of your emotions and reasoning, when it’s not working too great, stress is ready to attack!
 I mean, just look at toddlers when they haven’t eaten – their brains go haywire and temper-tantrums results.
-Consider stress your body’s internal temper-tantrum trying to get you to pay attention to it and take better care of it!
+Consider stress your body’s internal temper tantrum trying to get you to pay attention to it and take better care of it!

-- Breathe deeply: and remind yourself to do so hourly.
-Take 10 of the longest, deepest inhales, followed by the longest, deepest exhales you possible can.
+Remind yourself to do so hourly.
+Take 10 of the longest, deepest inhales, followed by the longest, deepest exhales you possibly can.
 Make it a habit to do this at the top or bottom of every hour – you’ll notice your shoulders start to glide away from your ears, and the tension in your shoulders and neck will reduce.
 What’s that tension?
 Stress.

 Take it a step further: deactivate every social media you’re on for just a week and see how your attitude changes.

-- Watch & laugh: watch your favorite comedy show or a comedy movie – or even a loop of funny cat videos on YouTube.
-Research has proven that watching your favorite shows/movies over and over again actually put your brain at ease, which – you guessed it – decreases stress.
+Watch your favorite comedy show or a comedy movie – or even a loop of funny cat videos on YouTube.
+Research has proven that watching your favorite shows/movies over and over again actually puts your brain at ease, which – you guessed it – decreases stress.

-- Practice gratitude.
 Stress sucks – but having it is a sign that you’re alive, and that’s a plus, right?
 Start your day (or end your day) by writing down 3 things you’re thankful for.
 Keep a small journal/notepad on your bedside table so that this becomes a habit.
 Gratitude truly is the open door to abundance (of happiness, not stress!).
-As you practice is more, you’ll exerpeince a mindshift from “there’s x many things going wrong that stressing me out” to “there’s y many thing going right that are making things easy.”
+As you practice is more, you’ll experience a mind shift from “there’s x many things going wrong that stressing me out” to “there’s y many things going right that are making things easy.”